Competition Rules

 • Advanced – No more than 3:00 minutes allowed.

-Dancers CAN NOT compete in more that one team.
+Dancers CAN NOT compete in more than one team.

 Teachers are able to dance in any team category (NEWCOMER/NOVICE/INTERMEDIATE/ADVANCED) BUT are only permitted to dance in advanced for solo and duo categories